-The proxy holders for the Meeting may use their discretion in voting on proposals presented at the Meeting of which the Bank did not have notice by June 5, 2016.
+The proxy holders for the Meeting may use their discretion in voting on proposals presented at the Meeting of which the Bank did not have notice by June 5, 2017.

-Any shareholder proposals intended to be considered by management of the Bank for inclusion in the Bank's Proxy Statement for the 2017 Annual Meeting of Shareholders must be received by the Bank no later than January 14, 2017, unless the 2017 Annual Meeting is held more than 30 days before or after June 30, 2017, in which case the Bank will publicly announce the date of its 2017 Annual Meeting and the deadline for shareholder proposals with a reasonable time prior to the date it mails its proxy materials for the 2017 Annual Meeting.
+Any shareholder proposals intended to be considered by management of the Bank for inclusion in the Bank's proxy statement for the 2018 Annual Meeting of Shareholders must be received by the Bank no later than February 15, 2018, unless the 2018 Annual Meeting is held more than 30 days before or after July 24, 2018, in which case the Bank will publicly announce the date of its 2018 Annual Meeting and the deadline for shareholder proposals with a reasonable time prior to the date that the Bank mails its proxy materials for the 2018 Annual Meeting.